Optimize Website Content: Quick Review

 I mean we love beets, but we hate misrepresentation.

-Optimize SEO: Add The Current Year To The Title & Meta Description
+Optimize Website Content: Add The Current Year To The Title & Meta Description

 Adding the current year helps people know that your content is still relevant (or if it is not).